transitland/www-transit-land/documentation/datastore/feeds.md

 ## Feeds

-A Feed represents a unique, publicly accessible GTFS data source.
+A Feed represents a unique GTFS data source.
 Each Feed has a URL to a publicly accessible GTFS archive, a mapping of GTFS `agency_id` values to Transitland Operators, and the geographic extent of the Feed, the details of the Feed's license.

 #### Feed data model